justicedemocrats/new-site/src/pages/nominate-pages/index.md

         name: Nominee Instagram
         type: input
         width: half
-      - label: 'At least one link to a webpage, video, or social media site'
+      - label: "At least one link to a webpage, video, or social media site"
         name: Nominee Other Links
         required: false
         type: textarea